liamchen0414/COMP3331-21T2-Network/week4/lectures/lecture2.md

 2. NACK: receiver explicitly tells sender that pkt had errors
 3. sender retransmits pkt on receipt of negative acknowledgement

-note: dotted line: errorneous transmission
+note: dotted line: erroneous transmission

 Issue with rdt2.0: we only assume pkts in forward direction is corrupted.
 But in reality the pkt coming back can be corrupted as well.

-### rdt2.1: errorneous protocol (errneous)
+### rdt2.1: erroneous protocol (erroneous)
 measure: seq # added to pkt + checksum like UDP(Receiver checks if data is corrupted/duplicated, sender checks if NACK, ACK is corrupted), seq # can also be used to check duplicates.

 /*stop and wait protocol*/